nammoooo/Platform-to-Learn-Coding-Skill/README.md

 - [Codecademy]() - It offers free and paid courses on a wide range of programming subjects.
 - [Codeasy]() - Designed for those with no programming experience, using an adventure story about saving the world from a machine invasion.
 - [Code Avengers]() - A primarily paid platform, but it also offers free courses for learning to code.
-- [Dash by General Assembly] ()-  Coding bootcamp and digital learning platform.
+- [Dash by General Assembly]()-  Coding bootcamp and digital learning platform.
 With this site, users can learn to code for free by creating basic online projects on   their web browser.
 - [Edabit]() - This free online learning platform uses a hands-on approach to help people learn to code.
 - [freeCodeCamp]() - One of the most trusted platforms to learn to code for free
 - [Google Developers]() - Help users build applications or improve their web projects using Google’s technology.